kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 # Gateway

-Kuma Gateway is responsible for routing network traffic from outside a Kuma mesh to services inside the mesh.
-Sometimes communication with services outside of the infrastructure is necessary.
-The gateway ensures that outside traffic reaches the correct service within the Kuma mesh.
-Also, the gateway itself can handle security at an entrance to the mesh.
+When services need to receive traffic from the outside (commonly called North/South) the Kuma Gateway enables routing network traffic from outside a Kuma mesh to services inside the mesh.
+The gateway is also responsible for security at the entrance of the Mesh.

 Kuma Gateway deploys as a Kuma [`Dataplane`](../explore/dpp.md), i.e. an instance of the `kuma-dp` process.
 Like all Kuma `Dataplanes`, the Kuma Gateway `Dataplane` manages an Envoy proxy process that does the actual network traffic proxying.

 You can distinguish two types of gateways:

-- delegated: allows users to use any existing gateway like [Kong](https://github.com/Kong/kong).
+- delegated: Allows users to use any existing gateway like [Kong](https://github.com/Kong/kong).
-- builtin: configures the data plane proxy to expose external listeners to drive traffic inside the mesh.
+- builtin: Configures the data plane proxy to expose external listeners to drive traffic inside the mesh.

 ::: warning
 Gateways exist within a mesh.